Quran Foundation Content APIs OAuth2 Quickstart

 This is an OAuth2 Client Credentials integration, so there is no refresh_token.
 When the token expires, request a new one from the same token endpoint.

-If you are building with JavaScript or TypeScript, start with @quranjs/api.
-It already handles OAuth2 token retrieval, caching, early re-requesting, and the required headers.
+If you are building a JavaScript or TypeScript backend, start with @quranjs/api.
+It gives you typed Content/Search clients and handles OAuth2 token retrieval, caching, early re-requesting, and the required headers.

 npm install @quranjs/api